Amnesty International – Policy on Human Rights of Sex workers

 “Legalization would mean the regulation of prostitution with laws regarding where, when, and how prostitution could take place.
 Decriminalization eliminates all laws and prohibits the state and law-enforcement officials from intervening in any prostitution-related activities or transactions, unless other laws apply.”

-So I would like to add some links here from Amnesty International about their policy and stance on Sex Work and the Human rights of sex workers which I think are important for you to have a read of and have an understanding of why decriminalisation is the best policy and really understand why so many sex workers and their supporters are fighting for this across the world.
-I will also reference a couple of my previous blog posts which I think are a good read and also have some great sources and resources from not just sex workers themselves but also those who support the human rights of sex workers.
+I would like to share some resources from Amnesty International that explain their stance on sex work and the human rights of sex workers.
+It’s important to understand why decriminalisation is the best policy and why many sex workers and their allies are advocating for it worldwide.
+Additionally, I recommend reading some of my previous blog posts on this topic, which offer insights and resources from both sex workers and human rights supporters.

 Sex Worker Rights are Human Rights – Amnesty International